sheelach/tictactoe/Readme.md

   {
     "text": "> Let's play a game of *TicTacToe* :smile:", "attachments": [{
-      "text": "Start by selecting a a box!", "fallback": "You are unable to choose a game", "callback_id": "wopr_game",
+      "text": "Start by selecting a box!",
+      "fallback": "You are unable to choose a game", "callback_id": "wopr_game",
       "color": "#3AA3E3",